robertnathe/Eigenvalues/README.md

 1. Power Iteration: Calculates the dominant eigenvalue and corresponding eigenvector.
 2. Inverse Power Iteration: Finds the smallest eigenvalue and its eigenvector.
-3. Rayleigh Iteration: Uses the Rayleigh quotient to quickly converge to an eigenvalue.
+3. Rayleigh Quotient Iteration: Uses the Rayleigh quotient to quickly converge to an eigenvalue.
 4. QR Hessenberg: Direct method to calculate all eigenvalues and eigenvectors.
 5. Arnoldi Krylov Subspace: Iterative method of calculate all eigenvalues and eigenvectors.